UndefinedBHVR/dragonminez/.github/CONTRIBUTING.md

 ## Getting Started

 1. **Read the Code of Conduct**

    - By contributing, you agree to uphold the [Code of Conduct](CODE_OF_CONDUCT.md).
 2. **Check Existing Issues**

    - Look through the [Issues](https://github.com/orgs/DragonMineZ/projects/5) to see if someone has already reported your concern or proposed your idea.
 3. **Fork the Repository**

    - Clone your fork to your local environment for testing and development:

    ```bash
    git clone https://github.com/your-username/DragonMineZ.git
    ```

-4. **Set Up Your Environment**
-   Ensure you have the necessary tools installed:
+4. **Set Up Your Environment**Ensure you have the necessary tools installed:

    - Java Development Kit (JDK) version 17+
    - Gradle or Maven for builds
    - Minecraft Forge for modding support

-Follow the setup instructions in the [README](/README.md) for additional details.
+If you are not forking and/or creating an **addon**, there is no need to follow step 3.

 ## How to Contribute